Structural Metal Fabricator / Fitter Salary

 - Read and interpret blueprints, templates, schematics, and other drawings to correctly lay out pieces.

 Common Career Paths for Structural Metal Fabricator / Fitter

 It's not very common for Structural Metal Fabricators to move on to become Certified Welding Inspectors.
 Average pay for a Certified Welding Inspector is $59K annually.
 Structural Metal Fabricators most often advance into Welder and Fabricator positions even though the median salaries are $3K lower and $7K lower, respectively.

 Popular Skills for Structural Metal Fabricator / Fitter

-Structural Metal Fabricators generally report applying a varied skill set to their work.
-Most notably, skills in Tungsten Inert Gas Welding, Welding, Metal Inert Gas Welding, and Blueprints are correlated to pay that is above average.
+Survey results suggest that Structural Metal Fabricators put a wide range of professional skills to use.
+Most notably, skills in Tungsten Inert Gas Welding, Manufacturing Fabrication, Welding, and Blueprints are correlated to pay that is above average.
 Machine Operation, on the other hand, is typically associated with much lower pay.
-For most people, competency in Blueprints indicates knowledge of Welding and Fluxed Core Arc Welding (FCAW).
+Most people familiar with Blueprints also know Welding and Fluxed Core Arc Welding (FCAW).

 Pay by Experience Level for Structural Metal Fabricator / Fitter

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience and pay tend to be weakly linked for Structural Metal Fabricators — those with more experience do not necessarily bring in higher earnings.
 Although individuals who have less than five years' experience earn $37K on average, people with five to 10 years benefit from a notably larger average of $43K.
 After working for 10 to 20 years, Structural Metal Fabricators make a median salary of $44K.
 In the end, more experience does seem to mean larger paychecks; seasoned Structural Metal Fabricators with more than 20 years of experience earn a predictably higher median salary of $48K.